The following is a summary of awards available to J. R. Robson students. Selection criteria can be viewed below.

 To be a recipient of the PAL (Participation, Academic & Leadership) Award students:

-- Must have applied for the award by filling in this form.
+- Must have applied for the award by filling out form.

 - Must have shown leadership within the school.